InfuseAI/ArtiVC/docs/content/en/usage/getting-started.md

    avc log
    ```

-## Clone data from exisiting repository
+## Clone data from existing repository
 1. Go to the folder to clone repository

    {{<tabs "avc clone">}}